wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 This strengthens security by preventing potential attack attempts and also optimizes API performance by avoiding overloading and misuse.

+Additionally, this update introduces new parameters for some deployment options, enabling technical control over the feature's operation:

+* For NGINX Ingress Controller: the [`controller.wallarm.apifirewall`](../../admin-en/configure-kubernetes-en.md#controllerwallarmapifirewall) values group.
+* For NGINX-based Docker image: the environment variable `WALLARM_APIFW_ENABLE`.

 [Learn how to configure API Policy Enforcement](../../api-policy-enforcement/setup.md)

 ## Detection of the new attack types